theNewDynamic/oregonsadventurecoast.com/content/blog/2018-05-22-nine-hot-festivals-on-oregons-cool-coast-plan-your-trip-now.md

 ---
 title: Nine Hot Festivals on Oregon's Cool Coast - Plan Your Trip Now
-date: 2018-05-22T18:00:24.000Z
+date: 2018-05-22T18:00:24.000+00:00
-description: >-
-  There are many reasons to visit Oregon's Adventure Coast each summer.
+description: There are many reasons to visit Oregon's Adventure Coast each summer.
   Between the blissful escape from scorching hot temperatures in other parts of the region and the wide range of amenities and attractions to choose from, what's not to love?
 Summer is also "Festival Season" here.
 The towns of Coos Bay, North Bend, and Charleston, OR are home to a number of unique outdoor festivals celebrating our local culture.
 tags:
 - Blackberry Arts Festival
 - Charleston Seafood Beer & Wine Festival
 - Mill Casino Food Truck Off
 - Mill-Luck Salmon Celebration
 - North Bend July Jubilee
 - Oregon Coast Festival
 - Oregon Coast Music Festival
 - Oregon Coast Road Trip
 categories:
 - Miscellaneous
-image: /img/05-22-18-nine-hot-festivals.jpg
+image: "/img/05-22-18-nine-hot-festivals.jpg"
+warning: true

 ---
 There are many reasons to visit Oregon's Adventure Coast each summer.
 Between the blissful escape from scorching hot temperatures in other parts of the region and the wide range of <a href="/adventures/" target="_blank" rel="noopener noreferrer">amenities and attractions</a> to choose from, what's not to love?
 Summer is also "Festival Season" here.
 The towns of Coos Bay, North Bend, and Charleston, OR are home to a number of unique outdoor festivals celebrating our local culture.